1 July 2021: EU new e-commerce VAT rules enter into force

 - Data: restrictions will apply regarding UK use of EU citizen data - get expert advice

 - Contracts: review all UK contracts which are EU law based.

-- IP: will need to be protected in both UK and EU.
-Consider UK not currently signed up to Madrid Agreement in own right. (see WIPO link below) Seek expert advice.
+- IP: will need to be protected in both UK and EU. (see WIPO link below) Seek expert advice.